signalfx/splunk-otel-collector/tests/testutils/README.md

             value: 456
 ```

-Using `LoadResourceMetrics("my_yaml.path")` you can create an equivalent `ResourceMetrics` instance to what your yaml file specifies.
+Using `telemetry.LoadResourceMetrics("my_yaml.path")` you can create an equivalent `ResourceMetrics` instance to what your yaml file specifies.
-Using `PDataToResourceMetrics(myReceivedPDataMetrics)` you can use the assertion helpers to determine if your expected
+Using `telemetry.PDataToResourceMetrics(myReceivedPDataMetrics)` you can use the assertion helpers to determine if your expected
-`ResourceMetrics` are the same as those received in your test case. `FlattenResourceMetrics()` is a good way to "normalize"
+`ResourceMetrics` are the same as those received in your test case. `telemetry.FlattenResourceMetrics()` is a good way to "normalize"
 metrics received over time to ensure that only unique datapoints are represented, and that all unique Resources and
 Instrumentation Libraries have a single item.